• Skip to primary navigation

 Fluffy Marshmallow Frosting with rubber spatula in a green bowl

-• What is the difference between marshmallow creme and marshmallow fluff?
 I don’t think there’s any difference at all.
 I use the two terms interchangeably.
-Marshmallow creme does sounds fancier though, right?
+Marshmallow creme does sound fancier though, right?

 Fluffy Marshmallow Frosting close up in a green bowl